Flavoring (and Sweetening) Your Own Protein Powders

 People sometimes say to me that the recipes here and in the Protein Pow cookbook contain far too many different flavors of protein powder.
 They say to me, “argh, I want to try all your recipes but I can’t afford to buy all the different flavors of protein powders you use!”

-Here are a few examples example of how you can think about flavoring (and sweetening) your protein powders.
+Here are a few examples of how you can think flavour (and sweeten) your plain one-ingredient protein powders:

-- Unflavored protein powder + your sweetener of choice + vanilla essence = vanilla protein powder
+1. Unflavoured protein powder + your sweetener of choice + vanilla essence (or freshly ‘shaved’ vanilla pods) = vanilla protein powder

-- Unflavored protein powder + your sweetener of choice + vanilla essence + banana flavoring or banana powder = banana protein powder
+5. Unflavoured protein powder + your sweetener of choice + vanilla essence + banana flavouring or banana powder = banana protein powder

-- Unflavored protein powder + your sweetener of choice + strawberry flavoring = strawberry protein powder
+6. Unflavoured protein powder + your sweetener of choice + strawberry flavouring = strawberry protein powder

 SWEETENING YOUR PROTEIN POWDERS